 It has been said that all of western philosophy is a long series of footnotes to Plato and Aristotle.
 It is also the case that one might say that all of western theology is a long series of footnotes to Augustine.
 After Augustine (A.D.
 354-430), the Western church generally followed his teachings on grace, but the Western tradition is “Augustinian” with many interesting qualifications and developments.
 Augustine’s theology on grace “won”—generally—in the West, although not in the East.

 The Council of Orange (A.D.
 529) is one of two councils in Orange (the other was in 441), and is the more important of the two.
 Orange itself is in the Provence-Alpes-Côte d’Azur region of France (in the south).

-The Council or Orange was what is often called a “provincial” council, although Pope Boniface II confirmed its conclusions in 531.
+The Council of Orange was what is often called a “provincial” council, although Pope Boniface II confirmed its conclusions in 531.
 To understand the Council of Orange one must grasp something of the theological discussion and debate leading up to the council.
-In particular, one must understand the theological movement often labelled “semi-Pelagianism.”
+In particular, one must understand the theological movement often labeled “semi-Pelagianism.”